What’s Happening This Week

 Think for a moment about how descriptive Lewis and Clark needed to be in their writings for an audience back East who had never seen, or imagined, what they were seeing.
 This is a wonderful opportunity to practice descriptive writing with your students.

-Depending upon your school's technology, you can have students look at Kenneth Holder's paintings of various scenes from the Lewis and Clark trail, available at The Sierra Club site.
+Depending upon your school's technology, you can have students look at Kenneth Holder's paintings of various scenes from the Lewis and Clark trail, available here.
 If this is not possible, print out landscape scenes-or slides from your own vacation-that are vivid in their details.
 Then, ask students to write words and phrases that describe what they see, what they imagine they might hear, etc. Remind them that they are writing for an audience that has never seen these pictures before.
 Ask students to transform their notes into a descriptive paragraph as if they were a member of the Lewis and Clark expedition.
 Last, ask students to return to a piece that they have already written this year and revise it by adding more sensory words and phrases.

 - Lewis & Clark: Into the Unknown